PiDR: Physics-Informed Inertial Dead Reckoning for Autonomous Platforms: Analysis and Experimental Resutls

 \subsection{Summary}

-This work demonstrates that the proposed model provides a unified and physics-consistent inertial navigation solution for both mobile robots and AUVs operating in GNSS-denied environments.
-Although the magnitude of error varies due to motion dynamics, varying mission profiles, and operational areas, the PiDR model yields comparable relative improvements across both platforms.
+This work demonstrates that the PiDR model provides a physics-consistent unified inertial navigation solution for both mobile robots and AUVs operating in GNSS-denied environments.
+Although the magnitude of error varies due to motion dynamics, varying mission profiles, and operational areas, the PiDR model yields relative improvements across both platforms.

-For ground robots, experimental results confirm that embedding inertial motion constraints directly within the learning architecture significantly reduces drift, stabilizes yaw angle estimation, and enables accurate trajectory prediction using low-cost MEMS IMUs.
-Finally, our model outperforms all baseline models and yields an improvement of 29\%.
+For ground robots, experimental results confirm that embedding inertial motion constraints directly within the learning architecture significantly reduces drift, stabilizes heading angle estimation, and enables accurate trajectory estimation using low-cost MEMS IMUs.
+However, the improvement of PiDR-EKF model is marginal in planar mobile robot scenarios.
+Finally, our model outperforms all baseline models and achieves an improvement of 11\%.

-In the underwater environment, PiDR achieves minimal accumulated drift, demonstrating its suitability for long-duration AUV missions in the absence of external position updates.
-It is well known that IDR errors grow more rapidly under complex maneuvering.
-Consequently, trajectories with higher curvature naturally achieve larger ATE and PRMSE values, even when normalized drift metrics TDE remain low and stable.
-Although PiDR exhibits higher MATE values of up to 15 [m] in these challenging conditions, it still yields a 94\% improvement over the baseline models.
-These results highlight the crucial role of physics-informed constraints in enabling stable and robust navigation for long-duration missions.
+In the underwater operations, PiDR achieves minimal accumulated drift, demonstrating its suitability for long-duration AUV missions in the absence of external aids.
+It is well known that IDR errors grow exponentially during critical maneuvers.
+As a result, trajectories with higher curvature yield larger ATE and PRMSE values, even when TDE remains stable.
+Although PiDR exhibits higher MATE values of up to 12 [m] in these challenging conditions, it still yields a 94\% improvement over the baseline models.
+These results highlight the significance of physics-informed constraints in enabling stable and robust navigation for long-duration missions.
+Furthermore, the EKF refinement effectively reduces noise, yielding more significant improvements in complex 3D AUV trajectories.

-Overall, the results presented in Tables \ref{tab:ROSbot}, and \ref{tab:metrics_comparison} demonstrate that PiDR outperforms all the baseline models across all evaluated metrics, validating the proposed PiDR framework as a reliable solution for inertial navigation tasks in GNSS-denied environments.
+Overall, Tables \ref{tab:ROSbot}, and \ref{tab:metrics_comparison} demonstrate that PiDR outperforms all the baseline models across all evaluated metrics, validating the proposed PiDR framework as a reliable solution for inertial navigation tasks in GNSS-denied environments.